nleeeee/image-inpainting/README.md

 ![3](instruction-pics/3.png)

-Choose to whether to apply Gaussian filtering prior to computing the image gradients and choose sigma value.
+Select option to apply Gaussian filtering prior to computing the image gradients and choose sigma value.

 ![4](instruction-pics/4.png)